Raising Quail for Meat + What It Will Cost You

 - Grower/Finisher Feed: From 6 weeks until processing, quail consume roughly 1.5 lbs per bird per month of grower feed, costing about $1.50 – $2 per lb.

-For example, raising a batch of 25 quail from hatch to harvest (typically at 8 weeks) would require approximately 50 lbs of feed, costing between $75 – $100.
+For example, raising a batch of 25 quail from hatch to harvest would require approximately 50-75 lbs of feed, costing between $75 – $100.

-Young quail need supplemental heating in a brooder until they’re fully feathered, which usually occurs around 3 to 4 weeks of age.
+Quail chicks need heat for the first few weeks, usually starting around 95°F and then dropping a little as they feather out (3 to 4 weeks).
 However, the season can impact how long they need extra warmth.
 During colder months, chicks may require heat for an additional week or two to maintain their body temperature as they develop.
 In warmer weather, they may be ready to move out of the brooder a bit sooner, especially if outdoor temperatures are mild and stable.

 Bedding and Maintenance Supplies